danw-iq/danw-iq.github.io/pages/api/rq-data-connect.md

 This request allows you to get a list of identifiers for a specific LocationType within a company.

-For example, `/lists/LocationIDs?LocationType=Region` will return a list of all Regions in the company including the RQ identifier and associated {{CompanyTreeNode}} identifier.
+For example, `/lists/LocationIDs?LocationType=Region` will return a list of all Regions in the company including the RQ identifier and associated <a href='http://developers.iqmetrix.com/api/company-tree/#companytreenode'>CompanyTreeNode</a> identifier.

 <h4>Request</h4>